Brain#

 capacity#

-capacity returns the remaining capacity of the battery as a percentage.
+capacity returns the remaining battery level, as a percentage from 0% to 100%.

 Usage: